Azure/azure-sdk-for-java/sdk/communication/azure-communication-administration/README.md

 # Azure Communication Administration client library for Java

-The administration package previously contained capabilities for User and Token Management and for Phone Number Administration.
+The administration package previously provided capabilities for User and Token Management and for Phone Number Administration.

 Now, User and Token Management capabilities have been moved to `azure-communication-identity`.
 Phone Number Administration have been moved to `azure-communication-phonenumbers`.